Table of content

 With MacInspector I am trying to build a unique tool that can be used for several use cases:

-• As a developer, quickly review extended attributes of files and folders (similar to xattr command).
-You can navigate to the /Applications and check extended attributes written by the App Store, or select and Info.plist file and see the content of the file in an easy readable table.
+- As a developer, quickly review extended attributes of files and folders (similar to the xattr command).
+You can navigate

 Work in Progress:

-• Review installed applications, and being able to delete them with all the supporting files and directories in the user folder.
+- Review installed applications, and be able to delete them with all the supporting files and directories in the user folder.

-• Review most common caches and temporary files, and being able to delete them.
+- Review the most common caches and temporary files, and be able to delete them.

-• Review purgable files and folders, and be able to delete them.
+- Review purgeable files and folders, and be able to delete them.

 Screenshot